ssyram/hax-dev/docs/blog/posts/reworking-names/reworking-names.md

 Distinguishing between these two types of nesting is crucial when rendering names.
 Hierarchical nesting often requires special handling in backends due to its structural constraints, whereas user-driven nesting primarily serves readability and organization.

 To manage this effectively, we introduced a hierarchical view for identifiers.
 Instead of handling Rust's deeply nested identifier paths as-is, we transform them into structured, relational representations.
 This approach simplifies backend processing, minimizes namespace conflicts, and ensures better compatibility with backend language constraints.

+Looking back at our [`a::b::c` example](./reworking-names.md#issues-with-previous-design), this hierarchical view makes the problem very easy, since modules and functions are user nesting.

 ## Conclusion: Say Goodbye to Naming Issues (Almost)!